 Romans 12:21.
 Do not be overcome by evil, but overcome evil with good.

-Evil is a reality.
-A force.
-It is a thing to be hated.
-To be battled.
-But good is also a reality.
-A force.
-A thing to be embraced.
-The war between good and evil is THE battle of the ages.
+The war between good and evil is the great cosmic battle of the ages.
 It started in the Garden when Adam and Eve decided they wanted to determine good and evil for themselves.
-Ever since that day the battle has been raging.
-It’s all around us and even in us.
+Ever since that terrible day the battle has been raging all around us and even inside of us.

-Although some may want to dismiss the idea of evil, there is no denying that it is real.
+Although some may want to dismiss the reality of evil, there is no denying its existence.
 Just look around you.
 Read the headlines.
-Another shooting occurred today in a church in Burkina Faso.
+Shootings.
+Injustice.
+Oppression.
+Sex trafficking.
+War.
+Violence.
 We can all see the destruction that we bring to each other’s lives.
-Even atheist Christopher Hitchens referred to Osama bin Laden as “motivated by the force of evil.”
-For us as Christians we know it is the curse under which we live.
-The curse we invoked when we rejected pure life and love and sought our own way without God.
-Yes, evil is real, and it is to be hated.
+Even the late atheist Christopher Hitchens referred to Osama bin Laden as “motivated by the force of evil.”
+As Christians we know that evil is the curse under which we all live.
+The curse we invoked when we rejected pure life and love, and sought our own way without God.
+Yes, evil is real, and it is to be overcome.
+But how?